-The farm includes the rambling nineteenth century home the Trust now uses for its operations, as well as a barn, a blacksmith’s shop and other outbuildings that the Trust plans to open to the public as a museum.
+The farm includes the rambling nineteenth century home the Trust now uses for its operations, as well as a barn, a blacksmith’s shop and other outbuildings.
 The grounds also include an extensive heirloom fruit orchard, woodlots, pastures and hayfields which are currently managed by a local farmer.

 “Thanks to the astounding generosity of Isabelle Atwood,” Joshua’s Trust Executive Director Michael Hveem said, “we now have a historic and comfortable space where volunteers can work together, where we can host public events, and where people can learn what conservation meant a hundred years ago and what it means today.”